WorcestershireSource/health_web/README.md

 ## Structure
 The web application uses the Flask framework with Javascript logic in the front end to ensure a responsive user experience.
 The health advice is stored in a JSON file which is passed to the application which renders it on screen.
 The user can apply filters which are implemented in JS.

-The website uses the Bootstrap framework.
+The website uses the Bootstrap framework to enable mobile responsive design.

 ## Categories for advice
 The following categories are used to rank each item of advice.